Your legal responsibility as a parent

-In Jersey a child must attend school from the 1st day of the school term in which their 5th birthday falls until the 30th June in the school year in that they are 16.
+Children must attend school from the first day of the school term when they are five years old until the 30 June in the school year that they are 16 years old.

-An education welfare officer visits every school regularly to help the staff, parents and pupils overcome problems that are getting in the way of good attendance.
-The following schools all have an attendance officer based on site:
+Education welfare officers visit every school regularly to help staff, parents and pupils overcome problems.
+These schools all have an attendance officer based on site: